OPENAIRINTERFACE/openairinterface5g/doc/BUILD.md

 `./build_oai  --build-lib telnetsrv`

+You can get documentation about the telnet server  [here](common/utils/telnetsrv/DOC/telnetsrv.doc)

 ## USRP record player

 The USRP record player today needs a specific build.
 Work to make it available as a run time option is under consideration

+## Other optional libraries

+Using the help option of the build script you can get the list of available optional libraries.
+Those which haven't been mentioned above are known to need more tests and documentation

 # `build_oai` options